PUBLICATIONS

 (under contract with Liverpool University Press)PEER-REVIEWED ARTICLES

-"Philippe de Vitry in England: Musical Quotation in the Quatuor principalia and the Gratissima Tenors," Studi Musicali, Nuova serie 9, no. 1 (2018), pp. 9–46.
+"Philippe de Vitry in England: Musical Quotation in the Quatuor principalia and the Gratissima Tenors."
+In Studi Musicali, Nuova serie 9 (2018): 9–46.

 PEER-REVIEWED BOOK CHAPTERS

-“Twin Treatises on Music: Exploring Anglo-Bohemian Connections of Kepler and Fludd in the Struggle for Modernity,” in Renaissance Music in the Slavic World, ed.
-Philippe Vandrix et al. (Turnhout: Brepols, December, 2019), pp.195–208.
+“Twin Treatises on Music: Exploring Anglo-Bohemian Connections of Kepler and Fludd in the Struggle for Modernity.”
+In Renaissance Music in the Slavic World, 195–208.
+Edited by Philippe Vandrix et al. Turnhout: Brepols, December, 2019.

-"And in England, There are Singers: Grafting Oneself into the Origin of Music," Music, Myth and Story in Medieval and Early Modern Europe, ed.
-Samantha Bassler and Katherine Butler (Suffolk: Boydell/Bewer, March 2019), pp. 46–59.
+"And in England, There are Singers: Grafting Oneself into the Origin of Music," Music, Myth and Story in Medieval and Early Modern Europe, 46–59.

 MEDIA APPEARANCES